top of page

 Directed by Haas, this work provokes questions of authority regarding contemporary dance trends, specifically the overwhelming endorsement of abstract and conceptual works and the eschewing of contemporary works that utilize narrative, the psychology of the body, heightened emotion and excess.
 Positing these questions within a world of dreams, memories and fantasies, Haas contemplates the obvious, literal and absurd within the sophisticated and the sophisticated within the obvious, literal and absurd.
 Location: Krannert Center for the Performing Arts; Urbana, IL.

 Embodiment research.
 This work is a memory/reflection of Haas's mother’s wake when they were twelve years old.
 But like most things there are multiple meanings in the word choice.
 The title was also used as an imperative—“Wake up!” as well as a rescinding of the event—she must still be alive (awake) somewhere!
 Location: Krannert Center for the Performing Arts; Urbana, IL.
-Also performed at American College Dance Festival in Wichita, KS. in 2011.
+This piece was also selected for presentation at the American College Dance Festival in Wichita, KS in 2011.

 A site-specific work directed by Haas, in collaboration with installation artist Lori Caterini, Raw examines the flux between environment and self with multifarious groupings of visual and auditory stimulation.
 The work, hidden amid a labyrinth of hallways, rooms and crawlspaces in the Natural History Building, which was under re-construction, invites the viewer to observe as well as to become part of the detritus of life, while compounding and blurring the relationship between body and object, person and place.